Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 • Not reading old post-mortems.
 Each incident seems new because nobody checks if it happened before.

-• Only big ones go to post-mortem.
-You lose learning from near-misses, which are more valuable.
+• Only the big ones go to post-mortem.
+You lose the learning from near-misses, which are more valuable because they are more frequent.

 The Three Non-Negotiable Elements